michelled/weavly.org/src/about.md

 headerBg: teal-75
 title: About
-subtitle: We’re designing educational coding tools for kids who have been left out of learning—especially those with complex needs
+subtitle: We’re designing educational coding tools for kids who have been left out of learning—especially those with complex needs.
 eleventyNavigation:
   key: About
   order: 5